Gerard Deulofeu

-Gerard Deulofeu Lázaro ([ɟʝeˈɾaɾ ðewloˈfew ˈlaθaɾo]; born 13 March 1994) is a Spanish professional footballer who plays for Serie A club Udinese.
-Mainly a forward, he can also play as a winger on both flanks.
+Gerard Deulofeu Lázaro ([ɟʝeˈɾaɾ ðewloˈfew ˈlaθaɾo]; born 13 March 1994) is a Spanish professional footballer who plays as a forward or winger.

 He started his career with Barcelona, first appearing with the first team at the age of 17, and was loaned to Everton and Sevilla before joining the former on a permanent deal in the summer of 2015.
 After a successful loan spell at Italian side AC Milan, he was brought back to Barcelona in June 2017, before being loaned to Watford in January 2018; later that year, Watford signed him outright.

 Deulofeu was also a Spanish youth international, having represented the country over 80 times at under-16, under-17, under-19, under-20 and under-21 levels, being named the UEFA Under-19 Championship Golden Player in 2012.
 In 2014, he made his senior debut for the Spain national football team.

 Club career

 Barcelona

 Born in Riudarenes, Girona, Catalonia, Deulofeu joined Barcelona's youth academy in 2003 at the age of nine.
 In 2005, he was promoted to the U-13 team.
 On 2 March 2011, still registered with the junior team, he made his senior debut, appearing for the B team in a 4–1 away win against Córdoba in Segunda División by coming on as a substitute for Edu Oriol in the 75th minute.

 In late April 2011, Deulofeu was called up to the senior squad for the first time, for a La Liga match against Real Sociedad on 29 April, but did not leave the bench in a 2–1 away loss.
 On 29 October, he made his professional debut with the main squad, replacing Cesc Fàbregas in the 63rd minute of a 5–0 league home success against Mallorca.

 On 16 September 2012, Deulofeu scored his first goal for the B team, in a 2–1 away loss at Hércules.
 Deulofeu scored 18 goals for the B team in the 2012–13 season, joint-fourth in the second level competition.
 On 15 May 2013, he signed a professional contract with the Blaugrana first team, running until June 2017.